codotronix/boss/docs/External-apps-how-to.md

 - Export the core app component.

-- Make sure the root html element in the app has css property of `width: 100%` and `height: 100%`, so that it can fill the `WinFrame` window where it is loaded
+- Make sure the root html element in the app has css property of `width: 100%` and `min-height: 100%`, so that it can fill the `WinFrame` window where it is loaded